Translation: Religious texts

-An important role in history has been played by translation of religious texts.
+An important role in history has been played by the translation of religious texts.
 Such translations may be influenced by tension between the text and the religious values the translators wish to convey.
 For example, Buddhist monks who translated the Indian sutras into Chinese occasionally adjusted their translations to better reflect China's distinct culture, emphasizing notions such as filial piety.

 One of the first recorded instances of translation in the West was the 3rd century BCE rendering of some books of the biblical Old Testament from Hebrew into Koine Greek.
 The translation is known as the "Septuagint", a name that refers to the supposedly seventy translators (seventy-two, in some versions) who were commissioned to translate the Bible at Alexandria, Egypt.
 According to legend, each translator worked in solitary confinement in his own cell, and all seventy versions proved identical.
 The Septuagint became the source text for later translations into many languages, including Latin, Coptic, Armenian, and Georgian.

 Still considered one of the greatest translators in history, for having rendered the Bible into Latin, is Jerome (347–420 CE), the patron saint of translators.
 For centuries the Roman Catholic Church used his translation (known as the Vulgate), though even this translation stirred controversy.
 By contrast with Jerome's contemporary, Augustine of Hippo (354–430 CE), who endorsed precise translation, Jerome believed in adaptation, and sometimes invention, in order to more effectively bring across the meaning.
 Jerome's colorful Vulgate translation of the Bible includes some crucial instances of "overdetermination".
-For example, Isaiah's prophecy announcing that the Savior will be born of a virgin, uses the word almah, which is also used to describe the dancing girls at Solomon's court, and simply means young and nubile.
+For example, Isaiah's prophecy announcing that the Savior will be born of a virgin uses the word almah, which is also used to describe the dancing girls at Solomon's court, and simply means young and nubile.
 Jerome, writes Marina Warner, translates it as virgo, "adding divine authority to the virulent cult of sexual disgust that shaped Christian moral theology (the [Moslem] Quran, free from this linguistic trap, does not connect Mariam/Mary's miraculous nature with moral horror of sex)."
 The apple that Eve offered to Adam, according to Mark Polizzotti, could equally well have been an apricot, orange, or banana; but Jerome liked the pun malus/malum (apple/evil).